threerocks-defi/code-review/rate-providers/osEthRateProvider.md

 ## Conclusion
 **Summary judgment: SAFE**

 This is a solid rateProvider that reports the osETH <> ETH exchange rate.
-It should work well with pool operations.
+While part of the price data is based on off-chain components, the off-chain component is guarded behind solid validity checks.
+The rate Provider should work well with pool operations.